5 – 6 1/2 paces tall

 Humans are stereotyped as being selfish, greedy and power hungry.
-For the majority of humans this is true, particularly those in positions of power who drive their armies and cities to expand ever further.
+For the majority of humans, this is true, particularly those in positions of power who drive their armies and cities to expand even further.
 But with such a large population and diverse nature, there are also countless humans that do not match the stereotype.

 Known Noble Houses in Human Culture:

-House Malecerdo was born into nobility from wealth earned through business ventures, and is probably one of the most wealthy families in Attania.
-The Malecerdo family is surprisingly powerful among human nobility, mainly through use of force and intimidation, and are feared by most commonfolk who are familiar with the name.
+House Malecerdo was born into nobility from wealth earned through business ventures and is probably one of the most wealthy families in Attania.
+The Malecerdo family is surprisingly powerful among human nobility, mainly through the use of force and intimidation, and are feared by most common folk who are familiar with the name.
 Their enterprise is widely known throughout the Brotherhood of Latronis as well as cities of trade around Visola.
-Though not very well-liked among most, they are known to have a large number allies and business retainers at their disposal.
+Though not very well-liked among most, they are known to have a large number of allies and business retainers at their disposal.
 They are often gluttonous, sparing no expense on goods or their desires.
-The Malecerdo family are known to carry many servants and even in the underground slave trade world it is highly prized to become a slave of the Malecerdo family.
+The Malecerdo family are known to carry many servants and even in the underground slave trade world, it is highly prized to become a slave of the Malecerdo family.